'Man United needed more from Fellaini' - China move no surprise to former team-mate

-MAUROAUNE FELLAINI WAS “effective” for Manchester United, says Leon Osman, but the Red Devils are sanctioning a switch to China as they require players who are more “technically gifted”.
+MAROUANE FELLAINI WAS “effective” for Manchester United, says Leon Osman, but the Red Devils are sanctioning a switch to China as they require players who are more “technically gifted”.

 The transfer window in the Chinese Super League remains open, so a deal for the Belgium international remains in the pipeline.